diegognt/tests-with-spreadsheets/README.md

-# Python data-driven test using Google Spreadsheet
+# Python data-driven test using Google Sheet

-This is a POC project about how to perform tests using data from a Google spreadsheet, uses Python's built-in [unittest library](https://docs.python.org/3/library/unittest.html) for testing.
+This is a POC project about how to perform unit tests using data from a Google spreadsheet, uses Python's built-in [unittest library](https://docs.python.org/3/library/unittest.html) for testing.
 This project includes a simple Python functions and a corresponding unit test to ensure its correctness.

 ## Setup and running